ACBlainey/Concord/98_Foundation_Papers/Unified_Paths_of_Light/ReadMe.md

 - Note on the Second Edition (later renamed *Sacred Codes and Civilizational Longevity*).

 This material is the primary source of the comparative ethical minima that underpin the Concord.
+Despite its Religious source origin for the ethics kernal, the Concord is not a theological work and does not seek to replace the readers own beliefs.

 # Unified Paths of Light - second edition